The Incomparable Christ, J. Oswald Sanders

 One of the most compelling features of this book is its many references to Scripture because when reading about why we are Belieivers it is crucial to know whether an author is using Scripture references out of context to try to make a point that Scripture itself does not make.

-One way to discern whether and the attempt is valid is to research and find out what the remainder of Scripture has to say on the topic.
+One way to discern whether an attempt is valid is to research and find out what the remainder of Scripture has to say on the topic.
 If the point is valid, Scripture will not contradict it in other passages.

 Though it is easy for opposition from within and without to purport contradictions, prayerful study of the issues gives us a clear picture of both what the Word is saying to us and what the spirit is behind those words.
 The Incomparable Christ is solid in its use of Scripture references.